CONDITION SPECIFIC HELP

 Northern Ireland Links

-The Cystic Fibrosis Trust - Nothern Ireland and the Isle Man
+The Cystic Fibrosis Trust – UK

 The Cystic Fibrosis Trust is the only UK-wide cystic fibrosis charity.
 It seeks to make a daily difference to the lives of people with cystic fibrosis, and those who care for them.

 Primary immunodeficiency diseases (PI) are a group of more than 200 rare, chronic disorders in which part of the body’s immune system is missing or functions improperly.
 While not contagious, these diseases are caused by hereditary or genetic defects, and, although some disorders present at birth or in early childhood, the disorders can affect anyone, regardless of age or gender.
 Some affect a single part of the immune system; others may affect one or more components of the system.
 And while the diseases may differ, they all share one common feature: each results from a defect in one of the functions of the body’s normal immune system.
-Because one of the most important functions of the normal immune system is to protect us against infection, patients with PI commonly have an increased susceptibility to infection
+Because one of the most important functions of the normal immune system is to protect us against infection, patients with PI commonly have an increased susceptibility to infection.

 Inherited metabolic disorders are genetic conditions that result in metabolism problems.
 Most people with inherited metabolic disorders have a defective gene that results in an enzyme deficiency.
 There are hundreds of different genetic metabolic disorders, and their symptoms, treatments, and prognoses vary widely.